imor/mini-lsm/mini-lsm-book/src/01-block.md

 The `BlockBuilder` will produce the data part and unencoded entry offsets when `build` is called.
 The information will be stored in the `Block` struct.
-As key-value entries are stored in raw format and offsets are stored in a separate vector, this reduces unnecessary memory allocations and processing overhead when decoding data —— what you need to do is to simply copy the raw block data to the `data` vector and decode the entry offsets every 2 bytes, *instead of* creating something like `Vec<(Vec<u8>, Vec<u8>)>` to store all the key-value pairs in one block in memory.
+As key-value entries are stored in raw format and offsets are stored in a separate vector, this reduces unnecessary memory allocations and processing overhead when decoding data —— what you need to do is to simply copy the raw block data to the `data` vector and decode the entry offsets every 2 bytes, _instead of_ creating something like `Vec<(Vec<u8>, Vec<u8>)>` to store all the key-value pairs in one block in memory.
 This compact memory layout is very efficient.

-For the encoding and decoding part, you'll need to modify `Block` in `src/block.rs`.
+For the encoding and decoding part, you need to modify `Block` in `src/block.rs`.
 Specifically, you are required to implement `Block::encode` and `Block::decode`, which will encode to / decode from the data layout illustrated in the above figures.

 ## Task 2 - Block Iterator

-Given a `Block` object, we will need to extract the key-value pairs.
+Given a `Block` object, we need to extract the key-value pairs.
 To do this, we create an iterator over a block and find the information we want.

 `BlockIterator` can be created with an `Arc<Block>`.
 If `create_and_seek_to_first` is called, it will be positioned at